 You can include any lodging expenses you had in the area of your former home within one day after you could no longer live in your former home because your furniture had been moved.

-You can deduct expenses for only one trip to your new home for yourself and members of your household.
-However, all of you do not have to travel together or at the same time.
+The members of your household do not have to travel together or at the same time.
+However, you can only deduct expenses for one trip per person.
 If you use your own car, see Travel by car, earlier.